 In order to carry out unsteady simulations, an estimate of the initial conditions (flow and stage) are required at every model node.
-This is most often obtained by carrying out a steady state simulation at the proposed start time.
+This is most often obtained by carrying out a steady-state simulation at the proposed start time.

 The Pseudo-Timestepping method uses a Preissmann 4-point scheme and is often used to develop initial conditions for unsteady runs or where flows are initially out of bank.
 These initial conditions are used for the steady state run, with the boundary conditions held constant for the time at which the solution is required.
-The model is run until all the irregularities and inaccuracies in the guessed initial conditions have propagated or been dissipated out of the system.

 These equations are inevitably a combination of empirical and theoretical equations, many of them non-linear.
 The non-linear equations are first linearised and the solution to the linear form of the problem is then found.